 Paris is the capital and most populous city of France.
 It is also known as the “City of love and romance” but not limited to lovers only.
 Aside from the famous and romantic tourist spots, Paris is also a global center for art, fashion, culture the gastronomy.

-If you’re thinking about going somewhere with history, romance and good food, this walkable city will offer you a memorable and intimate travel experience, e
+If you’re thinking about going somewhere with history, romance and good food, this walkable city will offer you a memorable and intimate travel experience, especially with the person you love.

 4. New York City, New York